aterui/mcbrnet/README.md

   - `df_patch` a data frame containing patch attributes.
       - *patch*: patch ID.
       - *alpha\_div*: alpha diversity averaged across time-steps.
-      - *mu\_env*:
+      - *mean\_env*: mean environmental condition at each patch.
+      - *carrying\_capacity*: carrying capacity at each patch.
+      - *connectivity*: structural connectivity at each patch.
+See below for details.
   - `df_diversity` a data frame containing diversity metrics (α, β, and γ).
-  - `distance_matrix` a distance matrix.
-By default, a square-shaped landscape is generated and patches are randomly distributed through a Poisson point process.
-Distance between these patches are measured.
+  - `distance_matrix` a distance matrix used in the simulation.
   - `interaction_matrix` a species interaction matrix, in which species X (column) influences species Y (row).